Depression: A Treatable Problem

 Carlos Durana Ph.D., M.Ac. offers counseling and therapy in Reston, Virginia, Washington, DC, and Bethesda, Maryland.

 Most of us experience some type of depression as we face life’s challenges.
 Depression can be mild, moderate, or more severe, as in the case of a clinical depression.
 At its worst, a depressive disorder can interfere with our ability to work, eat, sleep, and enjoy life.
 A person can experience one or more depressive episodes; symptoms may include sadness, hopelessness, helplessness, irritability, fatigue, changes in appetite, guilt, worthlessness, and thoughts or attempts of suicide.
-Depression is a treatable problem, and individual counseling or therapy is an effective way to treat depression.
+Depression is a treatable problem, and individual counseling Washington DC or individual therapy Reston is an effective way to treat depression.

 Depression can be characterized by persistent, pessimistic, and faulty views of oneself and the world.
 These views are faulty because they exhibit a negative or biased attitude towards oneself and the world.
 They distort the processing of information.
-In counseling and individual therapy, I see this when a client regularly magnifies or exaggerates the importance of undesirable events and minimizes or dismisses the significance of positive events.
+In counseling and individual therapy Bethesda, I see this when a client regularly magnifies or exaggerates the importance of undesirable events and minimizes or dismisses the significance of positive events.

 Aaron Beck uses the negative triad cognitive theory of depression to describe three key elements present in depression; these include: